cloudacademypilot/sql-migration-prerequisites-lab/steps/1_azure_migrate/documentation.md

 - **Database tier** Hosted on the SourceSQLServer VM, which is running SQL Server 2019.

-- **Application tier** Hosted on the WebServer1 and WebServer2 VM, which is running Windows Server 2019.
+- **Web tier** Hosted on the WebServer1 and WebServer2 VM, which is running Windows Server 2019.

 In the Deployed resource group the VM that starts with